Percussion mallet: Rutes

 A route or multi-rod consists of several thin sticks that are bound together to form one stick.
 Its sound is midway between a stick and a brush.

 Long used in orchestral music, in the mid-20th century routes also became popular for many other purposes including kit drumming and bodhrán.

 By dissipating much of the energy of the stroke within the stick, a rute allows a drummer to achieve both a tone and a playing action that would normally be associated with a quite loud playing, but at a moderate or even low volume.
 The tone produced by many can be adjusted by adjusting the position of one of the bands holding the bundle together.

+Further Implements

+Contemporary experimental music practice has developed a whole range of other types of mallets and excitation devices, including superballs, cluster mallets, or rasping sticks.
+Vibrating devices such as electric toothbrushes and milk frothers are also used.